1kohei1/sd-scheduler/memo.md

 - [ ] After successful presentation schedule, present dialog and navigate user to calendar page
 - [ ] Let students pick what date to schedule like picking SD 2 faculties

+Feature requests from Dr. Heinrich

+- [ ] Email tab to send emails to faculties.
+(Make <LINK></LINK>to paste the link)
+- [ ] Faculties tab to register/delete faculties to the system
+- [ ] Group import file is gonna be [First name] [Last name] [Email] [Group number]
+- [ ] Let SD2 faculty manually schedule the presentation
+- [ ] Let student choose the faculty who is not registered to the system at scheduling presentation.
+- [ ] Make presentation dates and location in one tab.
+The location can change by presentation dates chunk
+- [ ] Reminding feature for student groups to provide conference paper

 NOTES:

 * Date displayed in the browser is in US Eastern time.
 This is because this project is developed for UCF.